salesforce/sa11y/CONTRIBUTING.md

 -   Generate dependency graph using `yarn pkg:depgraph`
     -   Check if dependency graph needs to be updated using `yarn lint:depgraph`
--   Copy the generated file over to the `media` branch

 ### Rebase